 Residential uses can be developed under the MDO, either as a stand-alone use or as part of a mixed-use project.
 The granting of a Mixed-Use Development Option application requires review and recommendation by the Planning Commission and approval of the City Council.
-As part of the review and approval process, and in light of the potential additional uses and flexible building standards, the development may be subject to certain conditions, and will have to demonstrate conformance with the Design Guide adopted by the City as part of this ordinance.
-The MDO process is similar to the approval process for the PD-1 and PD-2 Options, with City Council authorized to grant deviations to area, bulk, yard and dimensional requirements, as well as density, if found to be an enhancement in the public interest and to not be detrimental to the natural features and resources of the affected property and surrounding area, or would enhance or preserve such natural features and resources.
+As part of the review and appeal process, and in light of the potential additional uses and flexible building standards, the development may be subject to certain conditions, and will have to demonstrate conformance with the Design Guide adopted by the City as part of this ordinance.
+The MDO process is similar to the approval process for the PD-1 and PD-2 Options, with City Council authorized to grant deviations to area, bulk, yard and dimensional requirements, as well as density, if found to be an enhancement in the public interest and to not be detrimental.

 The City West area south of Grand River Avenue is directly adjacent to areas designated for multi-family and single-family residential.
-This portion of the district is intended to provide a moderate-density transition to the surrounding uses, with buildings between two (2) to five (5) stories tall.
-Within 100 feet of existing single family residential areas to the south, nonresidential uses are not permitted, and residential buildings are limited to 35 feet in height to ensure a proper transition and prevent undue impact on the existing neighbors.
-The 100foot setback for non-residential uses is consistent with current I-1 District requirements, to insure that no new hardship is created on landowners, and residents are afforded the same protections that exist elsewhere.
-Residential uses are required to be set back a minimum 2 feet for each foot of building height.
-If the maximum building height of 35 feet is proposed, that structure would require a minimum 70-foot setback from the single-family district.
-By way of comparison with existing multiple family zoning districts in Novi, in the RM-1 and RM-2 Districts, the minimum side and rear yard setbacks are 75 feet.
-The City West district also requires a 50-foot setback for any parking areas adjacent to single family zoning districts, as well as the installation of a wall or landscaped berm to provide buffers.
-The landscape ordinance requirement for a 6 to 8 foot screening wall or berm would also apply where adjacent to single family districts.
+This portion of the district is intended to provide a moderate-density transition to the surrounding uses, with buildings between 2 to 5 stories tall.
+Within 100 feet of existing single family residential areas to the south, non-residential uses are not permitted, and buildings are limited to 3 stories or 35 feet in height to ensure a proper transition and prevent undue impact on the existing neighbors.
+The 100-foot setback for non-residential uses is consistent with current I-1 District requirements, so no new hardship is created.
+This district shall meet specific design standards to ensure future development is cohesive and walkable.
+Shared off-street parking facilities are encouraged.